 Poverty and Inequality Research Group

 Multiple social policies augment the economic support available to families and children.
-Understanding the direct and indirect effects of these social policies builds understanding for interventions to reduce social inequality.
+Understanding the direct and indirect effects of these family policies builds understanding for interventions to reduce social inequality.

 The Earned Income Tax Credit (EITC) provides cash to families in the form of a refundable tax credit.
 It primarily targets working families with children, and acts like an earnings subsidy to increase the incomes of low-income families while incentivizing work.
 At the federal level, the EITC is the largest and most generous of all federal income assistance policies (10) and is the most effective for child poverty reduction (8).
 Twenty-nine state have also adopted EITC policies, most commonly as a percentage of the federal EITC.